DANS-KNAW/easy-solr4files-index/README.md

         ln -s /usr/local/easy-update-solr4files-index-<version>/bin/easy-update-solr4files-index /usr/bin

 General configuration settings can be set in `cfg/application.properties` and logging can be configured in `cfg/logback.xml`.
 The available settings are explained in comments in aforementioned files.

 ### Security advice

-Keep the admin interface and any other direct access to solr behind a firewall.
+Keep the admin interface (command line and `fileindex` servlet) and any other direct access to solr, the bag store and ldap behind a firewall.
 Only expose the `filesearch` servlet through a proxy, map for example:
 `http://easy.dans.knaw.nl/files/search` to `http://localhost:20150/filesearch`